Preparing to write a tender

 Plan the solution

-The output from a planning session should be a task list with responsibilities and timeframes assigned.
+The output from your tender planning session should be a task list with responsibilities and timeframes assigned.

 Anticipate late tasks, and build buffer into the timeline to avoid stress closer to the due date.